Dave McCormick: Consideration for roles in the Trump administration

-When Donald Trump was president-elect, he considered naming McCormick the U.S. Secretary of Treasury, but instead offered him the position of U.S. Deputy Secretary of Defense.
-However, he declined this position because he was happy with his role at Bridgewater.
-In early 2019, McCormick was under consideration for U.S. Secretary of Defense by the Trump administration.
+When Donald Trump became president-elect in 2016, he considered naming McCormick the U.S. Secretary of Treasury, but instead offered him the position of U.S. Deputy Secretary of Defense.
+McCormick declined this position because he was happy with his role at Bridgewater.
+In early 2019, the Trump administration considered McCormick for U.S. Secretary of Defense.

-In 2017, McCormick was named by James Mattis as a member of the Defense Policy Board Advisory Committee, a federal advisory committee to the U.S. Department of Defense.
-He was removed from this position by President Donald Trump in 2020 along with 11 other members with ties to the foreign policy establishment.
+In 2017, James Mattis named McCormick as a member of the Defense Policy Board Advisory Committee, a federal advisory committee to the U.S. Department of Defense.
+In 2020, Trump removed McCormick from this position along with 11 other members with ties to the foreign policy establishment.

 Political donations and endorsements

-Spanning back to 2009, McCormick has donated more than $300,000 to politicians, political parties and political action committees.
-Politicians that McCormick has donated to include Senators John McCain and Mitch McConnell and the Congressional campaign of Mike Pompeo.
-In 2014, McCormick gave a $25,000 donation to the Republican Governors Association.
-McCormick was a supporter of the 2016 presidential campaign of Jeb Bush and donated to Bush's campaign and a PAC supporting him.
+Since 2009, McCormick has donated more than $300,000 to politicians, political parties, and political action committees.
+He donated to the campaigns of Senators John McCain and Mitch McConnell and the congressional campaign of Mike Pompeo.
+In 2014, McCormick donated $25,000 to the Republican Governors Association.
+McCormick supported Jeb Bush's 2016 presidential campaign.

-McCormick did not donate to Donald Trump's 2016 or 2020 presidential campaigns.
+McCormick did not donate to Trump's 2016 or 2020 presidential campaigns.

-McCormick has mainly supported Republicans, but has donated to Democrats including Dan Helmer and Amy McGrath, both Congressional candidates, and Senator Jack Reed.
+McCormick has mainly supported Republicans, but has also donated to Democrats, including congressional candidates Dan Helmer and Amy McGrath and Senator Jack Reed.